Who needs a U.S. brokerage account?

 - Sign the paperwork and fund the account.
 Signing paperwork normally doesn’t take much time, except if you have to mail forms back and forth.
 Once that’s completed, the advisor should open your account and then it’s up to you to fund it.
 The best way to fund the account is to wire money from your current account in your name to the new account, which is also in your name.
 Compliance officers who oversee money transfers always prefer to see money moving to and from “same name” accounts.
 Never try to fund accounts with cash or travelers’ checks since those are huge signs of money laundering.
 Also, don’t plan to deposit funds into the account and then send it out immediately.
 That’s also an indication that the account is not really meant for investment purposes, and the compliance team will begin investigating it.
 If they suspect any sort of foul play, they have the right to freeze the account.

-- Tell the advisor if you have any special needs or requests.
+- Disclose if you have any special needs or requests.
 Though I’ve noted a number of situations where compliance officers may flag an account as a potential problem, that doesn’t mean that people don’t have special situations sometimes.
 If you’re involved in a business deal or if you’re getting divorced, for example, you might have certain requirements in handling your money.
 Make sure you bring those issues up before opening the account and ask the advisor to check with his legal team to make sure that everyone is on the same page.
 The best way to insure smooth operation of your account is to have open and honest communication from the outset.

 - How to choose the right investments.
 At this point, you’ve interviewed the advisor, opened the account, and funded it, too.
 What’s next?
 Explain your goals to your advisor, as well as your risk tolerance.
 Hopefully he will ask you a lot of questions to help you develop an investment strategy that makes sense for your situation.
 If you feel pressured to buy something, then beware of the advisor.
 Investment professionals should spend their time educating you about your choices, not pushing you to invest in something.